Cozy fantasy

 Cozy fantasy is a subgenre of fantasy fiction characterized by its focus on comforting, low-stakes narratives set in fantasy worlds.
-It emphasizes themes of community, friendship, healing, and everyday life, often eschewing violence, war, and other serious conflict typical of high fantasy.
+It emphasizes themes of community, friendship, healing, and everyday life, often eschewing violence, war, and other serious conflicts which are typical of high fantasy.

 Characteristics

 Cozy fantasy emphasizes hope, kindness, empathy, and community.
 Relationships, including family, found family, friendship, and healthy romance, are central, and many cozy fantasies have queer protagonists.
 Works in the genre often feature comforting food and drink such as tea and baked goods, and focus on everyday slice-of-life scenes.
 They often take place in a single location, such as a small town, inn, or shop.
 Cozy fantasies typically avoid large-scale conflict, although there is debate over how much conflict disqualifies a story from the category.

 Cozy fantasy is a subgenre of the broader cozy fiction genre, which includes related (and sometimes overlapping) genres like cozy mystery.